capuccino26/Oceans14-Scraping/README.md

   * INVALID TICKER: When the ticker was not found in Oceans14 database.
 * For the successfully scraped data the program will create a new folder called STOCKBR/SETOR under Path for each inserted ticker, being the sector inserted by the user.
 * The folder contains a table with the raw data obtained and a figure with plots of important data.

+### Version from excel
+* It is possible to obtain the tickers directly from an excel table, as the example "B3.xlsx" attached, where theuser inserts the tickers in a column called "PAPEL".

 # Exemplo
   * Usuário insere o email: teste@testemail.com